RiseGaming/Takistan-Life-Rules/README.md

 1. **No RDM (Random Deathmatching):** Only kill when there is valid in-character RP and an immediate, demonstrable lethal threat (e.g., aimed weapon, firing, or imminent vehicle ramming).
 2. **No Combat Logging:** Do not respawn or relog to avoid RP consequences.
 3. **No fleeing to safezones:** You may not run into safezones during active combat or whilst being chased by an opposing faction.
-   - Active Combat / Active Chase is defined as firing or being fired upon or being within immediate range (up to 500m) of your opponent in the last 5 minutes.
+   - A chase remains active only while both sides have fired a shot within the last 5 minutes and stayed within 500 meters of each other.
+   - If 60 seconds pass with more than 500 meters between parties or no shots fired, safezone immunity returns.
 4. No killing or robbing in Safe Zones.
    - If you shoot from a no kill zone, you forfeit no kill zone protection for 5 minutes.
 5. **No VDM (Vehicle Deathmatching):** You may only use a vehicle to kill if the target poses an immediate lethal threat (e.g., actively shooting at you or intentionally driving to ram you).